aws-samples/cryoem-on-aws-parallel-cluster/PCSREADME.md

 ## Deployment Steps

 1. **Clone the GitHub Repository**
    Clone this repository.
-Proceed to the HPC [recipes getting started folder](deployment/aws-hpc-recipe/recipes/pcs/getting_started/README.md) for deploying a PCS cluster.
+View [```deployment/aws-hpc-recipe/deployment/aws-hpc-recipe/recipes/pcs/getting_started/README.md```](deployment/aws-hpc-recipe/recipes/pcs/getting_started/README.md) for deploying a PCS cluster.
+To create a PCS cluster with the right shared storage for this example, you can use the PCS guidance recipes for a one-click deployment, which uses AWS CloudFormation to launch an entire cluster, quickly.

    ```bash
    git clone https://github.com/aws-samples/cryoem-on-aws-parallel-cluster.git